I’m sure today’s kids would love it, but this 1970s Evel Knievel Stunt Cycle Toy is probably back to appeal to grown-ups.

 Of course, it is.
 Once upon a time, this was the toy to have and as a result of what it does, the vast majority were probably destroyed doing some mad stunt off a large hill.
 Kids eh?
 But fear not, the mini version of Evel Knievel has returned for one more go.

 If you don’t remember it, let me give you bring introduction.
 Once upon a time, Evel Knievel was king of the stuntmen, daring to do what no one else would try and usually in front of the TV camera.
 The sight of Evel flying over cars and buses on his motorcycle is a defining image of a bygone era.
+The man is an absolute legend.

 A replica of both the bike and the man was attached to a plastic ‘generator’.
 Wind the handle, give the bike some power, let it go and your very own Evel does some kind of stunt.
 It sounds simple.
 It was.
 But it was also a lot of fun.
+This is why the appeal endures.